sun0day/js-audit/README.md

 # js-audit

-Challenges that exploit and fix vulnerabilities of javascript snippets
+Challenges of exploiting and fixing javascript snippet vulnerabilities.

+In `js-audit`, you need to review the code snippets and then exploit the vulnerabilities as an attacker or fix them as a defender.